rangarajanps/projectEuler/README.md

   <li>10.
 Summation of prime numbers below a given number "n"
   <li>11.
 Largest product in a grid
   <li>12.
 Highly divisible triangular number
+  <li>13.
+Find the first ten digits of the sum of the following one-hundred 50-digit numbers.
 </td>